10 Best Shower Squeegees of 2023 – Reviews & Top Picks

 1. OXO 1060619 Stainless Steel Squeegee – Best Overall

-Crafted from stainless steel, the OXO squeegee is sleek and effective, which is why it’s our favorite overall.
-It’s got a slim profile and an included suction cup so it stores easily in the shower.
+Crafted from stainless steel, the OXO squeegee is sleek and effective, which is why it’s our pick for the best shower squeegee overall.
+It’s got a slim profile and an included suction cup, so it stores easily in the shower.
 It’s a bit more expensive than some of the lower-quality models we tested, but we think it’s a great compromise of price and performance.
-The 10-inch wide blade is flexible and works excellent at wiping all the water away in a single pass, preventing hard mineral buildup and reducing your clean up time.
+The 10-inch wide blade is flexible and works excellent at wiping all the water away in a single pass, preventing hard mineral buildup and reducing your clean-up time.
 The non-slip grip means you’re less likely to drop it since you’ll have a firm grip, even when wet.
 This was the squeegee we most enjoyed using so it’s the one we recommend the highest.

 2. Quickie 313372 Shower Squeegee – Best Value

 This shower squeegee from Quickie was dirt cheap so we didn’t have high expectations for it.
 Despite the low price, it was a very effective tool that made it easy to wipe down the shower.
 It has antimicrobial protection to resist mold, mildew, bacteria, and even odor.
 There’s also a hanging hole conveniently placed at the end of the handle so you can hang it, but no suction cup is included for that purpose.
 For such a budget price, can you really ask for more?
 Our only real complaint is that the blade is just 6 inches wide.
 Some of the squeegees we tested against this one were twice as wide, which naturally makes for half as much time spent cleaning.
 But this is the cheapest one we’ve seen, and it effectively removes the water from the shower walls and doors, which is why we think it’s the best shower squeegee for the money.

 3. simplehuman BT1071 Fold Away Squeegee for Shower – Premium Choice